2016 Outstanding Aerospace Engineer Awards

 Geyer has been recognized with NASAâs Exceptional Service Medal in 2000, the Space Flight Awareness Leadership Award in 2003, the Meritorious Executive Rank Award in 2006, the Distinguished Executive Rank Award in 2011, and the NASA Distinguished Service Medal in 2015.
 He was also a nominee for the Federal Engineer of the Year Award in 2012.

-Geyer earned Masters and Bachelor of Science degrees in Aeronautics and Astronautics Engineering from Purdue University.
-He and his wife Jacqueline have three children, Samantha, Russell, and Andrew.
+Geyer earned Masters and Bachelor of Science degrees from the School of Aeronautics and Astronautics at Purdue University.
+He and his wife Jacqueline have three children, Samantha, Russell and Andrew.

 ROLF E. HAMKEEngineering Director for Defense Programs

 Having been inspired by the moon landings, I decided to pursue a career in aerospace.
 In researching my college options, I found that the reputation of Purdue University was outstanding.
 When I was attending Purdue, I had no idea of the aerospace adventures I would encounter during my career.
 The experiences, the people and the opportunities have been wonderful.
 I feel blessed to have worked on a diversity of challenging propulsion programs.
 Go Boilers!

 Rolf Hamke graduated from Purdue University in 1984 with a Bachelor of Science Degree in Aeronautical and Astronautical Engineering and a Master of Science in Aeronautics and Astronautics in 1987.